MicrosoftDocs/learn/learn-pr/ai-school/responsible-conversational-ai/includes/3-responsibility-imperatives.md

 ## Social risks

-Because conversational AI bots are designed to interact socially with human users, the desired behavior for a bot can be outlined in a way similar social behavior regulations like a social media website’s terms of service, or rules of acceptable conduct for the workplace.
+Because Conversational AI bots are designed to interact socially with human users, the desired behavior for a bot can be outlined in a way similar social behavior regulations like a social media website’s terms of service, or rules of acceptable conduct for the workplace.

-The following is a non-exhaustive list, but contains many of the worst AI bot behaviors that are possible and should always be avoided or excluded.
+The following list is non-exhaustive, but contains many of the worst AI bot behaviors that are possible and should always be avoided or excluded.
 This may seem obvious, but it’s an important consideration.
 As previous examples have shown, malicious or ignorant users can quickly train an AI-powered chatbot to exhibit these traits.

 ### Negative agent behaviors towards communities may include

-* Promoting or advocating war, civil violence, ethnic cleansing, genocide, or other crimes against humanity; or promotes groups and philosophies that encourage these.
+* Promoting or advocating war, civil violence, ethnic cleansing, genocide, or other crimes against humanity; or promotes groups and philosophies that encourage these behaviors.
-* Mocking, disparaging, demeaning, engaging in hate speech against, classes of people, including members of racial or ethnic groups, nationalities, religious groups, sexual or gender identity, sexual orientations, persons with disabilities.
+* Mocking, disparaging, demeaning, engaging in hate speech against, classes of people, including members of racial or ethnic groups, nationalities, religious groups, sexual or gender identity, sexual orientations, or persons with disabilities.
 * Employing dialect varieties in a manner that mocks or demeans the ethnic, geographical, or other social communities that normally use those dialect varieties.
 * Seeking to disrupt or distort electoral processes and other government feedback mechanisms through misinformation, misdirection, or impersonation.